programmingkitten/softuni-web-exam-uploadpls/README.md

 The project should be put inside a folder named "pyla"!
+The project was posted on 12th april but i made a lot of changes till 16th april.
+I don't know how to upload the changes to here tho LOL.
+Will try to learn today..
+(4/16/2022)
 The project has around 45 class based views
 9 models
 5+ class based forms that have practical custom code in them